Thursday 26/05/22- Drive up (lift sharing advised). Check-in from 1500.

 I acknowledge that if I have a health issue, it is my responsibility and mine alone, to take appropriate steps in safeguarding myself.

-I fully understand that, like mountain sports and other such outdoor activities, hill walking is a dangerous sport with a risk of personal injury or death and that I walk at my own risk, and I accept these risks and I am responsible for my own actions and involvement.
+I fully understand that, like mountain sports and other such outdoor activities, mountain biking and hill walking are dangerous sports with a risk of personal injury or death and that I participate at my own risk, and I accept these risks and I am responsible for my own actions and involvement.

 I understand that if I want insurance, I must insure myself.